 My husband has a saying, “Good.
 Fast.
 Cheap.
 Pick any two.”
 For most everything and anything in life, I have found this to be true.
 My annual January essay, The Hard Way, also underscores the often-frustrating journey that we have undertaken as Retro Renovators.
 New case in point: Susan’s amazingly detailed saga of her seven-months working to bring a beautiful vintage Youngstown kitchen back to life and into her home as her own.
-I’m telling you — READ THIS STORY, it provides an eye-opening blow-by-blow of the kinds of steps you are likely to go through if you decide you are going to renovate old houses in authentic vintage style.
 Oh, and Susan shares her positive experience with a small company in New Jersey that she found to carefully strip then refinish her steel kitchen cabinets.

 Click on first image to start slide show: